fabi1cazenave/webL10n/LOL/README.md

   description of the file format
 * [project repository](https://github.com/zbraniecki/l20n) (BSD license)

-Instead of the limited key-value approach, l20n supports indexes/parameters on keys and relies on logical expressions to handle grammatical rules.
-The resulting file format includes:

-* identifiers: ID + optional [index] or (params)
-* JSON-like values: string | array | list
-* C-style logical expressions
-* C-style comments
-* 'LOL' entities, instead of the conventional “ID:value” approach. :-/

-Identifiers, values, expressions and comments make perfect sense, but to meet our needs we need a nestable format for l20n entities (instead of the 'LOL' one) in order to group entities by language (client-side language selection), by media queries (desktop/mobile adaptation) — or more generally, to use more complex structures than HTML elements.
-We considered two alternatives:

-* JSON-like entities, keeping the rest of the l20n format “as is”;
-* YAML-like format: the whole l20n data would use an indentation-based structure.
+'LOL' files (Localizable Object List) are a flat list of localized entities.
+Our project requires a way to group entities by selectors (language selection, media queries), so we proposed a simplification of the LOL format to make it more extensible and get a Localizable Object *Tree* — see the “data” directory for more details.

 As the idea of nestable entities has been strongly rejected by the l20n team, we’re now looking for a more flexible alternative.
-Our l20n-related files have been removed from l10n.js, we leave our 'LOL' parser (which also supports a JSON-like variant) and our test files in this directory, in case someone else is interested.
+Our l20n-related files have been removed from l10n.js, we leave our 'LOL' parser and our test files here, in case someone else is interested.